SESAME-Synchrotron/CCD/docs/source/Control.rst

    f.
 Sets the axis labels, title, and grid for the plot.
    g.
 Saves the plot as a PNG file.

-   Note: The matplotlib library is required to run this script.

 Example
 .......